mytardis/mytardis/docs/apps/publication_forms.rst

    should be added to :py:const:`CELERYBEAT_SCHEDULE` and set to a reasonable interval for embargo processing

+To disable the approval workflow and have publications automatically released, :py:const:`PUBLICATIONS_REQUIRE_APPROVAL` can be set to False (defaults to True).

 DOI support
 -----------
 These additional settings are required for DOI minting support: